What is third-party auto insurance?

 Similarly, Arizona and Virginia require insurance unless you post a bond payment instead of insurance ($40,000 in Arizona).

-Having third-party insurance is far cheaper than having any other form of insurance, such as collision or comprehensive.
+Having third-party liability insurance is far cheaper than having any other form of insurance, such as collision or comprehensive.
 According to the National Association of Insurance Commissioners, the average savings of someone taking out third-party online insurance versus more comprehensive insurance is 50 percent or an average of $500 per year.

 Of course, the low cost from the premium stems from a reduced amount of coverage, meaning that your insurance company will pay fewer claims.
 However, if you’re looking purely at the cost of a premium, then taking out third-party-only is the best way to reduce your premium cost.